This blog is written for every boy and girl, man and woman, and for every human being who:

 For those who may want to caution me not to speak ill of the dead, my response is this: I do not write this with any ill will.
 I write this from a healed place of peace.
 And I will not be silent.
 Instead, I will continue to share my truth clearly and with dignity until the day I die.
 When we share our stories, and when we own the dark as well as the light parts of our journey, we then help other people find their voice.
 When we dig deep and find the courage to heal and move forward, when we create healing spaces for others to tell their truth, we help other hurting people heal their trauma so that they can move forward as well.

-As I look back at those short years of hell, I feel extremely grateful for my resilience and determination to take the pain I endured, and with the support of others, and help of God, to have taken those hurts and spun them into gold.
+As I look back at those early years of hell, I feel extremely grateful for my resilience and determination to take the pain I endured, and with the support of others, and help of God, to have taken those hurts and spun them into gold.
 Today I use these experiences as a point of empathy and understanding in order to help other courageous people heal their own trauma.

 Happy Mother's Day to the Mothers I celebrate